Artist Applications:

 Teaching Artists and Assistants

-Our ART 180 teaching artists are inspiring.
-They come from diverse backgrounds and have varied experiences with art-making and youth engagement.
-Teaching artists are guides for young artists; they help youth explore creativity and self-discovery.
-Teaching artists are hired to either lead or assist in our programs, and are compensated for time spent training, planning, in the classroom, and fun events.
+Teaching artists are hired to either lead or assist in one of our youth art experiences, and are compensated for time spent training, planning, in the classroom, and fun events.

-The teaching artist leading a program develops and implements curriculum to inspire and challenge youth, encouraging each participant to learn and grow.
-Assistants provide support in the classroom for a weekly set of structured art activities as defined by a program's lead teaching artist.
-The most successful programs are those where teaching artists are consistent, enthusiastic and deeply passionate about youth, art, and the Richmond community.
+Teaching artists develop and implement curriculum to inspire and challenge youth, encouraging each participant to learn and grow.
+Assistants provide support for a weekly set of structured art activities as defined by the teaching artist.
+The most successful experiences are those where teaching artists are consistent, enthusiastic and deeply passionate about youth, art, and the Richmond community.